 Aldi has already removed brominated vegetable oil, FD&C Blue No. 1 (Brilliant Blue FCF), FD&C Blue No. 2 (Indigotine), FD&C Green No. 3 (Fast Green FCF), FD&C Red No. 2 (Amaranth, Citrus red), FD&C Red No. 3 (Erythrosine), FD&C Red No. 40 (Allura red AC), FD&C Yellow No. 5 (Tartrazine) and FD&C Yellow No. 6 (Sunset yellow FCF).

-Also previously removed are monosodium glutamate, Orange B, partially hydrogenated oils and synthetic trans fatty acid.
+Also previously removed were monosodium glutamate, Orange B, partially hydrogenated oils and synthetic trans fatty acid.

 Rollout and transparency

-Reformulated products will roll out in phases between now and December 2027.
-As changes are completed, updated ingredient information will be reflected directly on packaging, giving shoppers continued transparency into what’s in their cart.
+Reformulated products will roll out in phases through December 2027.
+As changes are completed, updated ingredient information will be reflected on packaging, giving shoppers continued transparency.

-The company said formalizing the updated list ensures consistent standards across every category and provides its suppliers with clear expectations well ahead of the December 2027 deadline.
+The company said formalizing the updated list ensures consistent standards across every category and provides suppliers with clear expectations well ahead of the deadline.

 Quality and price commitments